tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-quotes.md

 This introduction was written after the book, but was meant as an introduction.

+> The culture of art demonstrates that only *man's development* in the distant future can create
+> universal equilibrium through the *establishment of equivalent relationships.*
+> These relationships are already realized in pure art - art free from figuration and all limiting form - expressing the
+> beauty of equivalent relationships exclusively through pure line and color.
+> This art is an image of the ideal human goal toward which humanity is moving.
 (p.
 278)

 > Until now the search for universal equilibrium has been neglected in favor of individual interests.